runo-hr/Pneumonia-Detection/README.md

     <em> Which model to choose? </em>
-    Ideally we want a model that classifes all images in the test set.
+    Ideally we want a model that correctly classifes all images in the test set.
 However, the models gives wrong predictions for some images.
     Different models give a different number of false positives and false negatives.
-    Below is a filter of models with both false predictions false than or equal 4.
+    Below is a filter of models with either false predictions less than or equal 4.

     ![false-preds-filter-4](MobileNet/images/false_preds_filter_4.png)